yrikw/marketplace_app/README.md

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other
-In this project, there are listing model, category model, measurement model, user model, order model, profile model and location mode.
-In those models, there is defined how to make relations between different databases and also how the data should be stored.
+In this project, there are listing model, category model, measurement model, user model, order model, profile model, location model, message model and coversaton model.
+In those models, there is definition that how to make relations between different databases and also how the data should be stored.
 For example, user can have many listing items.
 Listing item is included category and measurements.
 When the user wants to delete the item, the data in category and measurement should be deleted too.
 However if the models don't have relations each other, we have to write a code for each database so to define the relations make code simpler and easier.
 For user, user can have one profile and location belongs to the profile.
 If we use "accepts_nested_attributes_for", it allows to save profile data and location data in the same view(form).

 - User
 ```